gloriapul/hobby_sprout/design/api-specification.md

 ---

 ### POST /api/UserProfile/closeProfile

-**Description:** Permanently deletes a user profile and all associated data.
+**Description:** Permanently deletes a user profile and all associated data, including authentication and sessions.

 **Requirements:**
 - The user must exist in the set of Users

 **Effects:**
-- Permanently deletes the user's profile and all associated hobby records from the database
+- Permanently deletes the user's profile, all associated hobby records, the user's authentication record (username/password), and all active sessions/tokens for that user from the database
+- After this, the user cannot log in again with the same credentials

 **Request Body:**
 ```json